Livermore Amateur Radio Klub

 Welcome to the Livermore Amateur Radio Klub (LARK) web site.

-The Livermore Amateur Radio Klub was incorporated on July 30, 1959, as a nonprofit association of persons commonly interested in amateur radio.
+The Livermore Amateur Radio Klub (LARK) was incorporated on July 30, 1959, as a nonprofit association of persons commonly interested in amateur radio.
 LARK serves the communities of Livermore, Pleasanton, and Dublin California, and the surrounding Tri-Valley area.
 LARK is also affiliated with the American Radio Relay League (ARRL).

 Membership